 Inflation risk is related to the possibility the inflation to affect the actual rate of return of investments.
-To this end, despite positive trends of the inflation indexes in different countries, the Group companies face the risk of inflation.
+To this end, despite positive trends relevant to the inflation indexes in different countries, the Group companies are exposed to the risk of inflation.